This blog will help you better understand what will happen during your “First Meeting at Dean Cabinetry”, and how you can make the most of it.

 It is critical to the success of your project that your designer understands your timeline.
 Are you looking to complete your project in two months, six months, or within a year?
 If you want it completed in two months, and the cabinet line you choose has a 6 week lead time, then we need to get busy and spend a considerable amount of time on your project this coming week.
 If you are planning on completing your project in 6 months, then we have more time.

-Lead times for cabinets vary, but a good rule of thumb is: stock cabinets (4 to 6 weeks), semi-custom (8-12 weeks), and custom cabinets (10-12 weeks).
+Lead times for cabinets vary, but a good rule of thumb is: stock cabinets (4 to 8 weeks), semi-custom (10-14 weeks), and custom cabinets (12 weeks plus).
 It can be confusing to understand.
 Lead time is the length of time between signing off on the final plans and when the cabinets can be installed.

 It’s also essential to discuss with your designer your contractor’s availability and their projected timeline for your project.
 They (or you, if you are doing any of the work yourself) will need time to complete the necessary items in order to prepare the space for the installation of your cabinetry.

-Prior to this meeting at Dean Cabinetry, your designer will have provided you with budgets for stock, semi-custom, and custom cabinetry for your kitchen.
-Feedback from you on the budgets, and your kitchen design goals, will help the designer guide you to the best cabinet option for your project.
+Prior to this meeting at Dean Cabinetry, our budgeting team will have provided you with budgets for stock, semi-custom, and custom cabinetry for your kitchen.
+Your designer will ask you for feedback on your budgets, and your kitchen design goals, which will help the designer guide you to the best cabinet option for your project.

 3. Layout and Appliances